allenseu/learngit/readme.txt

 git cooperate with another user - so not within the same account!!! must fork at first!!!use your own account to clone! not others address!

+test function of keep track of the newest fork...